 When it comes to creating an effective infographic, there should be specific elements included.
 First, you want to make sure plenty of visual elements are included.
-These can include reference icons, color, and graphics.
+These can include reference icons, color, charts and graphics.
 Next, it will need to contain content.
 Some good information to include for this is statistics, references, and time frames.
 Finally, the most important part is the element of knowledge.
 In other words, lots of facts!

 If you ensure your infographic contains each of these elements, then you’ve created something that is effective and worth sharing.

 One of the best things about using infographics to get your point across is that they are versatile, and there are many types.
 The type you choose will depend on what kind of information you’re sharing, as well as who your audience is.
 So, if you are creating infographics to teach children a concept, you will want to choose one of the easier layouts.
 Whereas, it may be easier for adults or an older audience to understand the more complicated types.
 Here are some examples of types of infographics:

 History of Infographics

 Now that we’ve talked a little about what infographics are, it’s important to take a brief look at the history of infographics.
 Perhaps the most surprising detail is that while you would think they are a new concept created during the age of technology, infographics actually date back about 32,000 years.

 The first infographics were found in the form of cave paintings around 30,000 BC.
 These pictures depicted animals and other resources found in the local area.
 Since they represent data visually, they are certainly considered infographics.